New York wine: Wine grapes

 Vitis vinifera, Riesling grapes are used to make some of the highest quality New York wines and others use French, American hybrids and Vitis labrusca.

 The Vitis vinifera varieties account for less than 10% of the wine produced in New York.
-Important American hybrid grapes grown in New York include Catawba, Delaware, Niagara, Elvira, Ives and Isabella.
+Plantings of vinifera have increased nearly 400% since 1980, reflecting a long term shift toward European varieties even though hybrids and native grapes still dominate total volume.Important American hybrid grapes grown in New York include Catawba, Delaware, Niagara, Elvira, Ives and Isabella.
+Concord and Niagara became foundational to New York's juice and table grape industries, shaping regional production for more than a century.
 French hybrid grapes grown in New York include Aurore, Baco noir, De Chaunac, Seyval blanc, Cayuga, Vidal and Vignoles.
+Several of these, especially Cayuga and Traminette, were developed at Cornell’s Geneva Experiment Station specifically for cold hardy, disease resistant varieties suited to New York’s climate.
 Vignoles is particularly used in late harvest wines and ice wines.
 Of the Vitis vinifera varieties, Riesling is noted for the most consistent and best quality wines, while wine made from Chardonnay grown in the Finger Lakes AVA is noted to take on characteristics of leaner styled Burgundy white wine.
+Riesling and Cabernet Franc are signature vinifera grapes for New York, Riesling especially as it is associated with the Finger Lakes’ glacial lake meso climates.